 In your header, you'll want to clearly label your content "Memorandum" so your readers know exactly what they're receiving.
-Then, you'll want to include "TO", "FROM", "DATE", and "SUBJECT".
+As previously mentioned, you'll want to include "TO", "FROM", "DATE", and "SUBJECT".
 This information is relevant for providing content, like who you're addressing, and why.

 In the first paragraph, you'll want to quickly and clearly state the purpose of your memo.
 You might begin your sentence with the phrase, "I'm writing to inform you … " or "I'm writing to request ... ".
 A memo is meant to be short, clear, and to the point.
 You'll want to deliver your most critical information upfront, and then use subsequent paragraphs as opportunities to dive into more detail.